Rural Homes

 Mortgage Implications

 Most lenders require damp surveys before approval.
-Valuers flag significant issues in their reports.
+Valuers flag notable issues in their reports.

 Serious damp can result in mortgage refusal, reduced valuation, or retention pending treatment.